 It is the responsibility of the MSAT Program to ensure that students are demonstrating proficiency in curricular content standards.
-Students who do not score a 75% or higher on written examinations, practical examinations, clinical skill sheets, or any other assessment utilized to determine proficiency of curricular content standards will meet with the course instructor for remediation and will be reassessed on the content until proficiency (75% and higher) is demonstrated by the student.
-Remediation attempt(s) will not change/improve the student's earned grade on an assessment.
+Students who do not score a 75% or higher on written examinations, practical examinations, clinical skill sheets, or any other assessment utilized to determine proficiency of curricular content standards will meet with the course instructor and/or preceptor for remediation and will be reassessed on the content until proficiency (75% and higher) is demonstrated by the student.
+Remediation attempt(s) will not change/improve the student's grade initially earned on an assessment.